| COSMETOLOGY

 (b) Rinsing in clean water and drying with sanitary paper towels.

-(c) Placing in an ultrasonic cleaner for not less than 5 minutes or wiping with 70% alcohol.
+(c) Placing in an ultrasonic cleaner for not less than 5 minutes or

 ADMINISTRATIVE RULES, Board of Cosmetology